 Defamation Removal Tip: In order to succeed in a libel or slander claim, a defamation plaintiff will generally be required to prove a defendant made: (1) A false statement ‘of and concerning’ the plaintiff, (2) Which was communicated to a third-party, (3) With at least ordinary negligence, (4) Resulting in damage to another’s reputation.

 Have you been falsely posted about, maliciously attacked, and labeled as a ‘deadbeat on DeatbeatsExposed.com?
-Contact the nationally recognized defamation removal lawyers of Minc Law today to discuss your guaranteed online libel and defamation removal!
+Contact the nationally recognized internet defamation attorneys of Minc Law today to discuss your guaranteed online libel and defamation removal!

 Not only do we know the ins and outs of U.S. defamation law, but we also have proven success helping online harassment, cyberextortion, sextortion, and revenge porn victims.
 Every situation is unique, and no one should go at it alone.
 Let’s put a stop to the online abuse and attacks together!